vertica/VerticaPyLab/README.md

     export VERTICALAB_IMG=<your-custom-name>
     ```

-4. Build VerticaLab:
-    ```
-    make verticalab-install
-    ```

-5. Start JupyterLab in docker.
+4. Build and start JupyterLab in docker.
 This creates a container on port 8889 (default):
     ```
     make verticalab-start
     ```

-6. Open the displayed link in a browser.
+5. Open the displayed link in a browser.
-7. To stop the container:
+6. To stop the container:
     ```
     make verticalab-stop
+    ```

+6. To uninstall the container:
+    ```
+    make verticalab-uninstall
     ```

 ### Shared Volumes